Last updated 25 August 2021

 It is customary for visitors to stop beneath the gate and take a picture standing near the giant lantern (weighing 670 kilograms.)

-To the east of the main temple is a smaller hall, the Asakusa Shrine, built in 1649 and surviving the bombings of WWII.
-The co-existence of a Shinto shrine within a Buddhist temple is a physical example of the Japanese following two religions – their indigenous Shinto religion and adopted Buddhism.
+To the east of the main temple is a smaller hall, the Asakusa Shrine, built in 1649 and miraculously surviving the bombings of WWII.
+The co-existence of a Shinto shrine within a Buddhist temple is a physical example of the Japanese acceptance of two religions – their indigenous Shinto religion and adopted Buddhism.

-Before the entrance to the main hall watch worshippers place incense at a large bronze urn, then draw the smoke over any ailing body parts.
+Before the entrance to the main hall, I watch worshippers place incense at a large bronze urn, then draw the smoke over any perceived ailing body parts.
 As they approach the shrine, the tradition is to bow twice, clap your hands twice, make a wish, and bow again.
-If this is not your religion its not necessary to take part, but the Japanese will not frown on you if you do.
+If this is not your religion it’s not necessary to take part in this ritual, and the Japanese, as welcoming as they are, will not frown on you if you do indulge in the ceremony.

 Whenever you visit a Shinto temple or shrine in Japan you will notice most of them will have an area, usually off to the side of the temple’s entrance, with a water fountain, or a basin filled with water.
 These are called Chozuya or Temizuya, (Shinto water ablution pavilion.)

 Near the fountains will be several wooden or metallic ladles which worshippers use to scoop the water up them to purify themselves before entering the Temple or Shrine.
 You can wash your hands, but do not drink the water or allow the water or ladles to touch your lips.
 (I observed many worshippers flicking the water over their shoulder.)